 Tex & The Manson Family Murders

-Drawn by Mason’s charisma, Watson eventually moved in with the Manson family members? home of Spahn Ranch in 1969.
-According to the lead prosecutor of the Manson trials, Vincent Bugliosi, Manson, and his followers sought to spark an apocalyptic race war?dubbed ?Helter Skelter??after which Manson would assume control as a world leader.
+Drawn by Mason’s charisma, Watson eventually moved in with the Manson family members’ home at Spahn Ranch in 1969.
+According to the lead prosecutor of the Manson trials, Vincent Bugliosi, Manson, and his followers sought to spark an apocalyptic race war dubbed “Helter Skelter”—after which Manson would assume control as a world leader.

-That August, Mason sent Watson, along with followers Susan Atkins, Patricia Krenwinkel, and Linda Kasabian, on a murderous mission to 10050 Cielo Drive, home to director Roman Polanski and Sharon Tate.
-After breaking in, each of the Mason followers participated in beating, shooting, and stabbing to death pregnant actress Sharon Tate, hairdresser Jay Sebring, writer Wojciech Frykowski, and Folger?s coffee heiress Abagail Folger.
+That August, Mason sent Watson, along with followers Susan Atkins, Patricia Krenwinkel, and Linda Kasabian, on a murderous mission to 10050 Cielo Drive.
+It was the home of director Roman Polanski and Sharon Tate.
+After breaking in, each of the Mason followers participated in beating, shooting, and stabbing to death pregnant actress Sharon Tate, hairdresser Jay Sebring, writer Wojciech Frykowski, and Folger’s coffee heiress Abagail Folger.

 The Manson Family Murders Aftermath